 We are still scheduling private individual, couples or private group Sound Journey events.
 Just call 970-389-9422 to book your personal event!

-If we don't get an opportunity to see you in December, know we are thinking about you and your families.
+Know we are thinking about you and your families.
 You all will be in our thoughts and prayers as we continue to walk through this pandemic together.

 To purchase Eventbrite tickets, follow this link: